geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Let me see if it does.
 If it's, like, permuted or something.
 If the kernel is expecting a different type or drive in the input buffer, then yeah, it needs a contiguous.
 So I don't

 ##### **Geohot** [[00:17:23](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1043)]
-know what your fast gem is expecting.
+know what your fast GEMM is expecting.
 Maybe it has to do a transpose, or maybe, I don't know.
 Yeah, I would look into that and use that as a gateway to replacing custom kernel with call.
 Okay.
-And for this, I don't really have much work planned since we're left with sqtt.
+And for this, I don't really have much work planned since we're left with SQTT.
 I mean, yeah, it's pretty good.
-I'm pretty happy with where it is on sqtt.
+I'm pretty happy with where it is on SQTT.
 Yeah, I think it's pretty usable.
 And I think once we start to do RTA3 assembly back end, we can try to see if it's going to work.
 I gotta focus and rel speed for it.
 So this worked.
 This already helped me get from 53 to 55 T trabajar on Amdy gegoutat.
 Amdy.

 ##### **Qazalin** [[00:18:25](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1105)]
-It was written by .
+It was written by.

 ##### **Geohot** [[00:18:38](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1118)]
 Yeah.